pavankumar636/basic-react-todo-list/docs/index.md

       # the dependency code for github packages should be added to package.json
       # Name should be mentioned with github_userName/repo_name.
         env:
-          NODE_AUTH_TOKEN: ${{secrets.PACAKGE_T}}
+          NODE_AUTH_TOKEN: ${{secrets.PACKAGE_T}}
           # PAT token should be used and with permissions required for the token and stored in secrets.

  The secrets are stored in github secrets using PAT tokens with necessary permissions.

  Secrets tag with secrets is used to call respective secrets in the workflow.

  PAT Token should be given  repo, workflow, write packages, read packages permissions for pushing artifacts into github packages Repository.

+ In this workflow node version 16 is used, depending on project requirement the versions can we used accordingly.

+## Triggers for starting the workflow.

+Node.js work flow can be started in various methods: on push event, pull and workflow_dispatch ( manual trigger).

 ## package.json